manescubogdanarmy/go1pylib/ImageDetection/image_detection_guide.md

 ## Notes

+- **Landmine Detection Parameters**: The algorithm is specifically tuned for detecting landmines with diameters between 15 cm and 50 cm.
+The `pixels_per_cm` parameter should be calculated based on your camera's field of view and distance from the ground.

+  **To calculate `pixels_per_cm`:**
+  1. Place a known-size object (e.g., 10 cm wide) in the scene at the expected distance
+  2. Capture an image and measure how many pixels the object spans
+  3. Divide the pixel measurement by the real-world measurement (e.g., 100 pixels / 10 cm = 10 pixels_per_cm)

-- The circle detection parameters (minDist, param1, param2, minRadius, maxRadius) may need adjustment based on your specific images and object sizes.
+- The circle detection parameters (minDist, param1, param2) may need adjustment based on image quality and environmental conditions.
 - The square detection uses a simple aspect ratio check.
 For more complex scenarios, you might need to implement additional checks (e.g., angle measurements).
-- This is a basic implementation.
-For production use, consider adding error handling, parameter tuning, and performance optimizations.
+- This is a basic implementation for landmine detection.
+For safety-critical applications, consider adding multiple validation steps and expert review.
-- The algorithm assumes objects are well-separated and clearly visible in the image.
-Noisy or complex images may require additional preprocessing steps.
+- The algorithm assumes landmines appear as circular shapes in the image.
+Camouflaged or partially buried landmines may not be detected reliably.

 ## Potential Improvements

-- Add color-based filtering to focus on specific object colors
+- Add color-based filtering to focus on specific landmine colors or patterns
 - Implement more sophisticated shape detection algorithms
 - Add confidence scores for detections
-- Support for video stream processing
+- Support for video stream processing from drone or ground vehicle cameras
-- Integration with machine learning models for better accuracy
+- Integration with machine learning models for better accuracy in varied terrain
+- Add distance estimation based on detected object size
+- Implement safety zones around detected landmines